 The Play Settings let you control a lot of different properties of your scene in Play Mode or when you export your scene.

-You can find it by clicking the export button on the toolbar and selecting any of the export options that are affected by these settings like Public URL, Web Content, React Component or Frame Recording.
+Find Play setting by clicking the export button on the toolbar and selecting any of the export types that are using Play Settings:

 Here’s an overview of all the settings you can control for your scene.

 Main Scene → select which scene should be initially loaded for the experience.

 Camera → Select which camera is the main camera for your scene.
 This is quite useful when collaborating with others, so everyone sees the same final result in Play Mode or when exporting.

 Super Team subscription you can remove the Spline logo from Public URLs, Viewer embeds and Code Exports.

 BG Color → Hide background color of your scene to embed with a transparent background.